microsoft/genaiscript/docs/src/content/docs/reference/cli/run.md

 npx genaiscript run ... -prd
 ```

+The `tag` parameter is a unique id used to differentiate description generate by different runs.
+Default is the script id.

 ### --pull-request-comment \[tag\];

 Upserts a comment on the pull request with the LLM output.